It's Hard To Miss The Historical Weirdness Of Trump Embracing A 'Red' Wave

 In the 1980s, popular movies about communists or Soviets or Russians had the telltale color in their titles (Red Dawn, Red October and just plain Reds).

 Much of this usage fell away with the fall of the Berlin Wall in 1989, which signaled the end of the Cold War and the rise of a post-Soviet era in Russia.
 But the sense of the color red being leftish never entirely left the culture.

-London's mayor a decade ago was a socialist named Ken Livingstone who was often called "RedKen," and Jennifer Lawrence's latest release is a Soviet-era spy pic called Red Sparrow.
+London's mayor a decade ago was a socialist named Ken Livingstone who was often called "RedKen," and Jennifer Lawrence's latest release is a spy pic called Red Sparrow.

 So how did the political meaning of the color red in our country get ... confused?

-Note: A previous version of this column incorrectly referred to the movie Red Sparrow as a Soviet-era film.
-It actually takes place in modern Russia.